jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

 When modifying the terraform.tfvars special attention is required for the value of `hostname` which will be both the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) (Fully Qualified Domain Name) (Ex:  wwww.myblog.com or blog.jackwhite.com) to access your blog as well as the name of the bucket.
 Behind the scenes when setting up a public S3 website the name of the bucket has to match with the FQDN of the website.
 So in case the bucket name associated to your FQDN is already taken (S3 bucket names have to be universally unique) you won't be able to proceed with your choice.

 ## Terraform best practices
 So now let's look at what we just did using terraform and try to learn some lessons from the way the terraform source is structureed:
--
+- Create a curated library of terraform modules that can be used across your organization.
+Here, I tend to focus more on modules that solve common business cases present across the organization:  Example:  Creating a static website infrastructure, creating a DB cluster that is Highly Available and has Optimal Performance, Provisioning a VPC with different private subnets and public subnets that reflect common networking patterns used in your organization (ex:  public Load Balancers + private Application Servers + private RDS Datasources)
 - Map the folder structure to the remote state structure
 - Use tags, separate them between global ones and resource-specific ones:
     - Ideas for global tags: